qmd-lab/scheduled-docs/README.md

        date: 1/5/24
    ```
    Re-render the site and observe that now posts 1 and 3 are rendered.
 This demonstrates that you can manually override the `draft-after` date by hard-coding a draft value of an item (either `true` or `false`).
 5. Comment out the first block of `scheduled-docs` yaml and uncomment the second block of `scheduled-docs`.
 Re-render the site and observe that the result is the same as in 2).
-This demonstrates that scheduled documents can be located anywhere under `scheduled-docs` as long as they're in an array called `docs` (and not nested within another `docs` array).
+This demonstrates that scheduled documents can be located anywhere under an `scheduled-docs:schedule` array as long as they're in an array called `docs` (and not nested within another `docs` array).
 This allows you to structure your `scheduled-docs` yaml in a manner that makes sense to you while still taking advantage of the scheduling functionality.
+See "Other features > Schedule yaml file" for more info.

 ## Other features